• Home

 No matter how well manipulated, the insights into raw data should be presented in an easy-to-follow sequence to keep the audience waiting for more.

-Text is the principal method for explaining findings, outlining trends, and providing contextual information.
-A table is best suited for representing individual information and represents both quantitative and qualitative information.
+Text is the principal method for explaining findings, outlining trends, and providing contextual and design information.
+A table is best suited for representing individual information and showcases both quantitative and qualitative data effectively.

 On the other hand, a graph is a very effective visual tool because: